A single copy of this article may be reprinted for personal, noncommercial use only.

 |Vagus nerve stimulation|

 All anti-seizure drugs seem to work equally well at controlling frontal lobe seizures, but not everyone becomes seizure-free on medication.
 Your doctor may try different types of anti-seizure drugs or have you take a combination of drugs to control your seizures.
+Researchers are continuing to look for new and more-effective medications.

 If your seizures can't be controlled adequately with medications, your doctor may recommend surgery.
 Surgery involves pinpointing the areas of the brain where seizures occur.
-Two newer imaging techniques — brain single-photon emission computerized tomography (SPECT) and subtraction ictal SPECT coregistered to MRI (SISCOM) — are more accurate at identifying the area, but aren't yet widely available.
+Two newer imaging techniques — single-photon emission computerized tomography (SPECT) and subtraction ictal SPECT coregistered to MRI (SISCOM) — are more accurate at identifying the area, but aren't yet widely available.

 Another imaging technique, known as brain mapping, is commonly used before epilepsy surgery.
 Brain mapping involves implanting electrodes directly into an area of the brain and using electrical stimulation to determine whether that area has an important function, which would rule out surgery on that area.
+In addition, functional MRI (fMRI) is used to map the language area of the brain.

 Surgery for epilepsy may involve: